Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

 The end result was some extra piping that allowed water to enter the panel through the old shower head that was all hidden behind the panel so as not to be visible.
 This means that the main water valve in the panel must be left on but is otherwise useless; water is turned on and temperature adjusted via the old faucet and tub diverter.

 It wasn't the best arrangement possible as the old faucets and tub spout are still in use, and visitors sometimes have a little difficulty with it, but it works and isn't unsightly.

-If your bath remodelling project is on a limited budget hiring someone to open the wall and restore it while also hooking up the plumbing may be out of reach, but the retrofit shower panel may not be.
+If your bath remodelling project is on a limited budget, hiring someone to open the wall and restore it while also hooking up the plumbing may be out of reach.
+However, the retrofit shower panel may not be.
 Or if you are handy at home repair, you may able to modify the hookups similar to what was done here.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 I have been reviewing your long list of self-help independent styled articles.
 Thanks for posting these.
 If I don't get anything positive from my experience with this site, I will certainly be able to gain benefit by reading and applying your knowledge to the same kinds of DYI projects I get involved with in our house and our rental.
 Thanks so much for sharing your work.

 What brand of manifold do i need to install a blue ocean 52" spa392m